5 Essential Oils for Cold Sores: How to Naturally Heal an Outbreak

 - Jojoba oil - Extracted from the seeds of the jojoba plant, this gentle carrier oil is ideal for people with acne-prone skin.
 Many popular oil cleansers and moisturizers use Jojoba oil, making it one of the safest choices for treatment.

-- Coconut oil - This oil is often used for essential oil-based massages.
+- Coconut oil- This oil is often used for essential oil-based massages.
 It's non-toxic if accidentally ingested, but the high fatty acid content makes this carrier oil thick and a little waxy in texture.
 It works best as an overnight cold sore treatment.
+Coconut can be comedogenic so if acne breakouts start to occur, you should discontinue use.

-- Olive oil - Many skincare and aromatherapy products contain olive oil.
+- Olive oil- Many skincare and aromatherapy products contain olive oil.
 However, if you have acne-prone skin, olive oil isn't the best choice.
-Olive oil is comedogenic, so you may experience pimples around your mouth that make it difficult to tell if your cold sores are healing.
+Olive oil is comedogenic, so you may experience pimples around your mouth and if so, should discontinue use.

 Testing for contact dermatitis